I’m a tradesman. How do I resolve a dispute over work with a client?

 If there is any money left over from the sale after you have reimbursed yourself for the costs of the repair work, the advertisement and the auction, you’ll need to pay it to the Registrar of the nearest District Court.
 Your customer may claim that money from the Registrar.

-More about this is on the “What you need to know” tab of this Consumer Protection webpage.
+More about this is on the Consumer Protection website.

 Back to top